Rare but beautiful: The art of snow

 Zao Wou-Ki, Swirling Snow (1955)

-In the painting Swirling Snow, Zao combines abstract expressionism with calligraphic elements “that convey the Chinese spirit.”
-Splashes of blue, lavender, and orange help channel the wild energy of a snowstorm.
-Vaguely figural black lines amplify the impression of movement.
+This synthesis is on full display in Swirling Snow, where Zao combines Abstract Expressionism with calligraphic elements that “convey the Chinese spirit.”
+Splashes of blue, lavender, and orange channel the wild energy of a snowstorm, while vaguely figural black lines amplify the impression of movement.

-Zao’s brushwork, which seens effortless, delivers remarkable clarity.
+Zao’s seemingly effortless brushwork delivers remarkable clarity.
 He creates a feeling of depth on a flat surface while boldly stepping away from the rules of perspective drawing.

-“Zao Wou-Ki takes us to a place not yet defined but in abeyance, hesitant, hovering one last moment before plummeting into order,” said British art critic John Russell.
+As British art critic John Russell noted, Zao’s work “takes us to a place not yet defined but in abeyance, hesitant, hovering one last moment before plummeting into order.”

 Silence, soon to be broken by the sound of a snowblower.